stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 (3) The 'gen-report' script

-The 'gen-report' script finds directories having names starting with 'logs-*' and generates a csv report file with the same name.
-E.g., the above command generates 'logs-benchmarks-paper.csv' file in the current directory.
+The 'gen-report' script finds directories having names starting with 'log-*' and generates a csv report file with the same name.
+E.g., for the 'log-benchmarks-paper' directory the script generates 'log-benchmarks-paper.csv' file in the same directory.

 The csv file contains the following columns for each case of the experiment